 The outbreak of the COVID-19 (coronavirus) pandemic has resulted in varying degrees of border and business closures, travel restrictions and other social distancing orders in most of the countries where we operate during 2021 and part of 2022.
 These types of orders were first put into effect in the first half of 2020.
 As the number and rate of new cases has fluctuated in various locations around the global, the closures, restrictions and other social distancing orders have been modified, rescinded and/or re-imposed.
 During 2022, we experienced a significant recovery from the previous business closures and travel restrictions that were in place in many of our markets during 2020 and 2021.
 However, the travel industry has not yet fully recovered as the airlines and airports have not returned their staffing levels to pre-COVID levels, which has limited the level of recovery.
-The EFT Segment has experienced declines in certain transaction volumes due to these restrictions in certain markets, while other markets have been positively impacted where we have a higher mix of digital distribution or a higher concentration of retailers that are deemed essential and have remained open during the pandemic.
+The EFT Segment has experienced declines in certain transaction volumes due to these restrictions, especially high-margin cross-border transactions.
+The epay Segment has experienced the impacts of consumer movement restrictions in certain markets, while other markets have been positively impacted where we have a higher mix of digital distribution or a higher concentration of retailers that are deemed essential and have remained open during the pandemic.
 The Money Transfer Segment has experienced the impacts by the pandemic-related restrictions in certain markets that limit customers' ability to access our network of Company-owned stores and agents.

-In response to the COVID-19 pandemic driven impacts, we implemented several key measures to offset the impact across the business, including re-negotiating certain third party contracts, reducing travel and decreasing capital expenditures.
+In response to the COVID-19 pandemic driven impacts, we implemented several key measures to offset the impact across the business, including renegotiating certain third party contracts, reducing travel and decreasing capital expenditures.